-What information would you need to apply your calculation to the walkway through the rain forest?
+What information would you need to apply your calculation to the walkway through the rainforest?

-Estimate reasonable values for the information you need, and solve the problem for the walkway over the rain forest.
+Estimate reasonable values for the information you need, and solve the problem for the walkway over the rainforest.

-PROBLEM #3: NORMAL FORCE AND THE KINETIC FRICTIONAL FORCE (PART A)
+1101 Lab 3 Problem 3: NORMAL FORCE AND THE KINETIC FRICTIONAL FORCE (PART A)